cogini/avro_schema/README.md

 In a relatively static system, it's not too hard to exchange schema files between producers and consumers.
 When things are changing more frequently, it can be difficult to keep files up to date.
-It's also easy for insignificant differences such as whitespace to result in a different schema hashes.
+It's also easy for insignificant differences such as whitespace to result in different schema hashes.

 The Schema Registry solves this by providing a centralized service which producers and consumers can call to get a unique identifier for a schema version.
 Producers register a schema with the service and get an id.
 Consumers look up the id to get the schema.

-The Schema Registry also does validation on new schemas to ensure that they meet the backwards compatibility policy for the organization.
+The Schema Registry also does validation on new schemas to ensure that they meet a backwards compatibility policy for the organization.
+This helps you to [evolve schemas](https://docs.confluent.io/current/schema-registry/avro.html) over time and deploy them without breaking running applications.

 The disadvantage of the Schema Registry is that it can be a single point of failure.
 Different schema registries will in general assign a different